 In the statement of cash flows, interest paid and interest received are presented as part of cash flows from operating activities.
+Dividends paid are presented as part of cash flow used for financing activities.

 Foreign currency gains and losses are reported on a net basis as either finance income or finance expenses depending on whether foreign currency movements are in a net gain or net loss position.